Signed in as:

 12VAC5-66-10.
 Definitions., an "Emergency medical services agency" or "EMS agency" means any agency, licensed to engage in the business, service, or regular activity, whether or not for profit, of transporting or rendering immediate medical care to such persons who are sick, injured, wounded or otherwise incapacitated or helpless.

 Yes.
-EMERGILITY™ is licensed by the Virginia Department of Public Health (VDH), Office of Emergency Medical Services (OEMS) as an Emergency Medical Services (EMS) Agency (Code 50537).
+EMERGILITY™ is licensed by the Virginia Department of Public Health (VDH), Office of Emergency Medical Services (OEMS) as an Emergency Medical Services (EMS) Agency (VA OEMS # 50537).

-PSS-EMS is the combination of Private Security Services (PSS) and Emergency Medical Services (EMS).
-EMERGILITY created PSS-EMS to professionalize the use of EMS in PSS environments, and to facilitate the delivery of pre-hospital medical-support and medical-security to clients and patients through the practice of Protective Medicine.
+PSS-EMS is the integrated professional practice of Protective Security Services (PSS) and Emergency Medical Services (EMS).
+EMERGILITY™ created PSS-EMS to professionalize the use of EMS in PSS environments, and to facilitate the delivery of pre-hospital and hospital based medical-support and medical-security to clients and patients through the practice of Protective Medicine™.